Skip to content

 Primary and secondary grammar classes teach that a transitive clause is a clause with an object: Rachel shattered […]

-Mike Aubrey June 20, 2019 Cognitive Linguistics, Grammar, Greek, Language, Linguistics, Semantics, Syntax, Typology, Voice
+michaelaubrey June 20, 2019 Cognitive Linguistics, Grammar, Greek, Language, Linguistics, Passing Grammar Notes, Semantics, Syntax, Typology, Voice

 The Greek perfect: An overview Slides